Items

 -

-Sewn for 10 cents each by ladies of Bethel AME Church in Pennington as a fundraiser.
-Donor is Constance Driver Wheeler (Wheeler remembers her mother and other ladies of the church sewing the aprons in their home.) -
+Four Aprons Sewn for 10 cents each by ladies of Bethel African Methodist Episcopal (AME) Church in Pennington, NJ as a fundraiser.
+The donor, Constance Driver Wheeler, remembers her mother, Helen, and other ladies of the church sewing the aprons in their home. -